spinnaker/spinnaker.io/content/en/docs/guides/developer/extending/new-stage.md

 title: "Writing a New Stage"
 linkTitle: "Writing a New Stage"
 weight: 2
-description: "Creating a new stage requires you to make backend changes to Orca to implement the logic of the stage and front-end changes to Deck to implement the UI."
+description: "To create a new stage, you need to make backend changes to Orca to implement the logic of the stage and to Deck to implement the UI.
+This doc covers the backend changes made to Orca."
 ---

 ## Overview